 The technology offers employees the ability to transport, at least visually, to different environments that are conducive to relaxation and enjoyable experiences.
 They will help clear the mind - or at least momentarily preoccupy it with non-work stimuli.

 With displays that continue to improve, VR presents an increasingly realistic simulation of environments.
 This couples with enhancements to motion tracking quality and graphics that further round out the effectiveness of creating a convincing presence in spaces created by VR.

 It is this authentic sensation of presence that helps trick our minds and bodies into believing we are actually in the virtual world.

 Employees can reduce stress and anxiety as well as improve mood and energy through VR meditation sessions.
-These experiences may consist of tranquil surroundings and a voice that guides through breathing progressions, mindsets, or body position.
-Some products, like VirtualSpeech’s Mindfulness, even couple this with dedicated tutorial classes consisting of videos and lessons that provide users resources for learning wellness techniques that they can then bring into the app’s VR scene.
+These experiences may consist of tranquil surroundings and a voice that guides the user through breathing exercises, mindsets, or body positions.

 VirtualSpeech mindfulness VR environment.

-A guided meditation experience allows users to break from the real world as they relax in environments of their choice while listening to the music and guiding wellness voice of their choice.
-Users may also have the option to turn off the guiding voice in order to soak in the music or environmental sounds alone.
+A guided meditation experience allows users to break from the real world as they relax in environments of their choice while listening to music or guided meditation.

-Employees may utilize VR by visiting a wellness area housing the technology or by keeping a headset handy at their desk.
+Employees may use VR by visiting a wellness area in the office or by keeping a headset handy at their desk.
 Personal headsets might be more practical in big companies with many employees, especially if individuals buy them on their own.
-Since they enable workers to pop into a relaxing VR environments whenever desired, they would prevent potential overbookings of wellness rooms.